– Press Kit/ PRESS Page –

 - Our Mission: Film critique focused on storytelling, supernatural elements, and cult-classic potential.
 We don’t make or sell movies here — we appreciate them.

 In 2001, MovieCrypt.com briefly joined the FanGEN network in an attempt to monetize.
-Movie Showtimes were provided by Zap2it, people had “Minion Mail,” and The Minion Boards were fans of the page went to sound off.
+Movie Showtimes were provided by Zap2it, “Minion Mail” was a thing, and The Minion Boards were where fans of the page went to sound off.
 The host was still “The Crystal Lich.”
 Some of the original graphics still survive.

 At the end of 2002, the “Fatal Blue” design gave way to the “Headstone Gray” theme as we joined the Online Film Critics Society.
 The slogan was “News.
 Reviews.
 Undead.”
 We used the living hell out of the Copperplate font and Outer Glow FX back in the day.